VoLTE – Introduction

 S8HR Passive Interception

-In S8HR Passive Interception, PertSol uses its iNteliProbe which functions as an LI Access Point and investigates the traffic data tapped from S8 interface between S-GW of visited network and PDN-GW of home network.
+In S8HR Passive Lawful Interception, PertSol uses its iNteliProbe which functions as an LI Access Point and investigates the traffic data tapped from S8 interface between S-GW of visited network and PDN-GW of home network.
 It requires passive taps at appropriate point in the VPLMN to duplicate the complete S8 traffic.
 This approach can also be used for 5G (N9 interface).